akhutsishvili/cicms/README.md

-this is is currently open sorcing.documentation and guide will be added soon.
+this is is currently open sourcing.documentation and guide will be added soon.
 =======

 main TODO-s are